topotal/cloudwatch-logs-s3-exporter/README.md

         - Skips exporting
       - If LogStream's `LastIngestionTime` > `ExportedAt`
         - Sets `from` to `ExportedAt`, `to` to `LastIngestionTime` and executes the export
-  - Maintains only those LogStreams in `state.json` that meet the following criteria:
-    - `ExportedAt` < LogGroup's `RetentionInDays`

 ## Concurrency